Kjack1983/New-App/README.md

 ![Alt text](/config-database/6.png?raw=true "images")

 ```
 Please see the screenshot action edit of related articles below:
+The user will have the ability to edit the related article and also select another article to be attached to.
 ```

 ![Alt text](/config-database/7.png?raw=true "images")